 It was 21st March 2020 and I was creating a plan for an entire series of artworks that I was going to paint in those two weeks of staying in.
 That was when my hand hit the red ink bottle, which then hit the floor and seeing which, a good dose of adrenaline rushed to my brain (or whatever other nerve-juice that does during a crisis) resulting in my decision to begin making my own colours from whatever I could find in my neighborhood.
 I figured that if early humans could do it, then so could I in 2020, in the Information Age, with help from friends who are textile designers back home in India!
-With that, I took off on a stewing and soaking spree, using flowers, onion skins, avocado skins, spinach leaves, and many other kitchen scraps – not to find just a the colour red, but to find every possible colour I could put to paper!
+With all that, I took off on a stewing and soaking spree, using flowers, onion skins, avocado skins, spinach leaves, and many other kitchen scraps—not to find just a red, but to find every possible colour I could put to paper!

-It has now been a year and many months since I stumbled into the world of natural dyes and pigments – one that has existed across continents, cultures, and a significant length of time!
+It has now been over a year since I stumbled into the world of natural dyes and pigments—one that has existed across continents, cultures and a significant length of time!
 Which means I have a long way to go in discovering what I can do with the existing knowledge.

 Upon my return to India and continuing to stay at home for the rest of 2020, I made a list of natural sources that I could easily find in my country, and more so within my locality.
-This list came to include onion, pomegranate and Indian avocado skins from kitchen scraps, karivepaku (curry) leaves and neem leaves from my parents’ backyard, dried manjistha (madder) roots and indigo powder from a small business, and flowers sourced from a local flower seller, my backyard and the neighborhood trees.
+This list came to include peels and skins of onions, pomegranate and Indian avocados from kitchen scraps.
+It was also the karivepaku (curry) leaves and neem leaves from my parents’ backyard; dried manjistha (madder) roots and indigo powder from a small business, and flowers sourced from a local flower seller, my backyard and the neighborhood trees.